 Height: 9cm Length: 28cm Width: 9cm

-There are ridged wheels underneath his treads, allowing Sixshot to roll noisily - as tanks tend to do.
+There are ridged wheels underneath his treads, allowing Shockblast to roll noisily - as tanks tend to do.
 As mentioned, the turret assembly ratchets right around, and there's a fold-out "leg" for the cannon itself to rest on.
 The robot hips sag a little, so swinging the turret as part of your play wont really work.
 The cannon can lift up to about 80° on a ratchet, but the 55° and 25° notches look better than the top notch.

 TRANSFORMATION TO SATELLITE MODE

 Essentially, you simply fold everything out except the feet and head.
-Basically, the laser assembly lifts up to become a solar collector, the switch slides halfway to open the blades and red solar collector panels.
+Basically, the laser assembly lifts up to become a solar collector, the switch slides halfway to open the blades and yellow solar collector panels.
 The treads swing out to the sides to form - you guessed it - solar panels.

 Height: 14cm Length: 38cm Width: 30cm